 I want to share my story, and my brother’s story, with open-minded individuals who are going through similar hardships.

 I still carry my inhaler and Epipen with me, just in case.
 I have yet to use them since I have altered my diet, though.
 And while I strongly believe that the food we consume can contribute to our overall health, I absolutely do support and encourage the use of Western Medicine when it is needed.

 I’m not a doctor, nutritionist, or even a dietician.
 I graduated with a B.S. in English, and a minor in Spanish.
 Now, I am a certified teacher in my state.

 As a former English major, I learned to look at things very critically.
 I also learned how to “properly” research topics that interest me.

 To paraphrase Shakespeare, the fault is not in our genes, but in ourselves and what we eat.

-I’m just a silly, little English teacher with an overwhelming interest in nutrition and vitality.
+I’m just an English teacher with an overwhelming interest in nutrition and vitality.

 Therefore, I want YOU to think critically about what you read and what people tell you.
 Don’t just accept something as mere fact because someone told you so, or because you saw it on my blog or Pinterest.

-I photograph everything you see on my blog, albeit no longer with a flip phone (thanks to my fiancé).
+I photograph everything you see on my blog, albeit no longer with a flip-phone.
 In fact, one of my recipes was featured in the Purely Spring Magazine in 2015 :).